Mobility and balance

 Reactive balanceUnusedPerturbation training, agility drills

-The non-negotiable mobility checks
+The non-negotiable functional checks

-Five tests every midlife adult should be able to do:
+Five tests every midlife adult should be able to do without strain.
+Tracking a longitudinal trend in these matters more than any single score.

-1. Single-leg stance, 30 seconds, eyes open — and ideally 10 seconds eyes closed
+1. Single-leg stance, 30 seconds eyes open — and ideally 10 seconds eyes closed.

 A reasonable training distribution